AmeerSunkesula/PyLab/README.md

 ---

-> 💡 _This repository is maintained for academic and practical
+> 💡 _This repository is maintained for academic and practical reference purposes.
+It is not a project repository, but a resource for future learning and sharing among Polytechnic C-23 curriculum